username

 Route Scout Route Recorded on Route Scout | Pop | Map | Popup | MapDEX

 North Cascades NP came on my radar screen after visiting Congaree NP in South Carolina while attending a conference.
-Congaree indicated that it was one of the least visited NPs in the state, which led me to Google the other "least visited" NPs.
+Congaree indicated that it was one of the least visited NPs in the country, which led me to Google the other "least visited" NPs.
 Many on the list are far away (Alaska, American Samoa), which makes some sense.
 But North Cascades is in Washington State and when I googled it, the scenery looked amazing!

 Further research indicated that: (a) there is only one road through the park; (b) the trails are largely difficult/steep, given the "young" age of the mountains, and so, if you want to explore much of this NP, you need to be willing to throw on a backpack and put in some work!
 It is also home to the largest number of glaciers in the lower 48 (even more that Glacier NP).